 J&S Transportation Car Shipping Reviews

-We do a lot of transports to and from Florida, particularly snowbird transports between Florida and New York.
-There are four areas of Florida that we primarily ship to and from.
-Those areas include Central Florida, Southeast Florida, Southwest Florida, and the panhandle.
-The fifth area that we do transports for, but not nearly as often, is the Florida Keys.
+We do a lot of transports to and from Florida, particularly snowbird transports between Florida and New York (and New York to Florida).
+There are five areas of Florida that we primarily ship to and from.
+Those areas include northeast Florida, central Florida, southeast Florida, southwest Florida, and the panhandle.
+The sixth area that we do transports for, but not nearly as often, is the Florida Keys.

-The most popular shipping hub for auto transports in and out of Florida is Miami in Southeast Florida.
+The most popular shipping hub for auto transports in and out of Florida is Miami in southeast Florida.
 Other popular cities in the area include West Palm Beach, Boca Raton, and Fort Lauderdale.
-Any transports to or from Southeast Florida, particularly Miami, we can get done pretty quickly, but of course these cities are pretty far south in Florida so these transports will be more expensive than say Jacksonville which is in far northern Florida.
+Any transports to or from southeast Florida, particularly Miami, we can get done pretty quickly, but of course these cities are further south in Florida so these transports will be more expensive than cities located in the northern parts of the state.

-The next most popular cities to ship to or from in Florida are the Gulf Coast cities in Central Florida that include Tampa, Clearwater, and St. Petersburg (in that order), and then the cities of Southwest Florida that include Fort Myers, Cape Coral, Naples, and Marco Island.
+In the southwest Florida, the cities of Fort Myers, Cape Coral, and Naples are all solid car shipping locations as well.
 Again, keep in mind that the further south you go down into Florida, the more your transport will be so Naples will be more expensive than Tampa, for example.

 One other interesting note about carriers that do Florida auto transports, they rarely serve both coasts of Florida with the same truck load.
 A carrier will either do all his transports along either the west or east coast on one trip, and then the other coast on another trip.
 He will rarely pick up and deliver vehicles on both coasts on the same trip.
 That means if your vehicle is being picked up or delivered in Miami, for example, that carrier will be traveling along the east coast of Florida with his current load of vehicles.

 As a door-to-door auto transporter, we can ship to and from any location in Florida.
 It doesn’t matter if you’re shipping to or from Key Largo or Jacksonville or anywhere in between, we can handle it!
-To see what your Florida auto transport will cost and how long it will take to complete, get an instant quote now!
+To see what it currently costs to ship a car to or from Florida, get an instant quote online or call us at (800) 656-7638.

 To find out what it will cost to ship a car to or from Texas and how long it will take to complete, get an instant quote on our website or call us at (800) 656-7638.